Recovery

 Commonly Reported

-Mild injection site irritation — redness, minor swelling, or itching at the injection point.
-Usually resolves within 30 minutes.
+• Injection site irritation — some redness, minor swelling, or itching.
+Usually gone within 30 minutes.

-Nausea — reported infrequently, more common at higher doses (500 mcg+) or when injecting on a full stomach.
+• Nausea — not common, but more likely at higher doses (500 mcg+) or if you inject on a full stomach.

 Theoretical Considerations